IssaNasralli/saptiotemporel_population_estimation/README.md

 ## Data Sources
 ### Pupulation Data
 - Landscan Global Population Database
+- Population Evolution
-- Population estimates from the National Institute of Statistics (INS) for the years 2015 and 2019 WSF datasets assembled then resampled then clipped through Google Earth Engine to obtain WSF_dataset_15.tiff and WSF_dataset_19.tiff :gee_assemblage_WSF2015_tiles.js
+  - Obtaining population  from the National Institute of Statistics (INS) for the years 2015 and 2019
+  - WSF datasets assembled then resampled then clipped through Google Earth Engine to obtain WSF_dataset_15.tiff and WSF_dataset_19.tiff :gee_assemblage_WSF2015_tiles.js
     Pixels of WSF datasets are standarized by Raster Calculator tool of ArcGIS : pixels with values less than 127 were reassigned a value of 0, while pixels with values greater than 127 were reassigned a value of     1 indicating building presence:
    - Condition 1_15 to obtain the raster data WSF_dataset_15_127 :  Con("WSF_dataset_15" < 127, 0, "WSF_dataset_15")
    - Condition 2_15 to obtain the raster data WSF_dataset_15_127_binary :  Con("WSF_dataset_15_127" !=0, 1, "WSF_dataset_15_127")